-The discount rate used to measure the total pension liability was 7.25% as of June 30, 2018 and June 30, 2017.
+The discount rate used to measure the total pension liability was 7.25% as of June 30, 2019 and June 30, 2018.

-The projection of cash flows used to determine the discount rate assumed plan Member contributions will be made at the current contribution rates and that employer contributions will be made at rates equal to the actuarially-determined contribution rates.
-For this purpose, only employee and employer contributions that are intended to fund benefits for current plan Members and their beneficiaries are included.
-Projected employer contributions that are intended to fund the service costs for future plan members and their beneficiaries, as well as projected contributions from future plan members, are not included.
+The projection of cash flows used to determine the discount rate assumed Plan Member contributions will be made at the current contribution rates and that employer contributions will be made at rates equal to the actuarially-determined contribution rates.
+For this purpose, only employee and employer contributions that are intended to fund benefits for current Plan Members and their beneficiaries are included.
+Projected employer contributions that are intended to fund the service costs for future Plan Members and their beneficiaries, as well as projected contributions from future Plan Members, are not included.

-Based on those assumptions, the Pension Plan's Fiduciary Net Position was projected to be available to make "all" projected future benefit payments for current plan Members.
-Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the Total Pension Liability as of both June 30, 2018 and June 30, 2017.
+Based on those assumptions, the retirement plan's fiduciary net position was projected to be available to make all projected future benefit payments for current Plan Members.
+Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the Total Pension Liability as of both June 30, 2019 and June 30, 2018.

-The long-term expected rate of return on pension plan investments was determined using a buildingblock method in which expected future real rates of return (expected returns, net of inflation) are developed for each major asset class.
+The long-term expected rate of return on retirement plan investments was determined using a buildingblock method in which expected future real rates of return (expected returns, net of inflation) are developed for each major asset class.
 These returns are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation and subtracting expected investment expenses and a risk margin.
 The target allocation and projected arithmetic real rates of return for each major asset class, after deducting inflation, but before deducting investment expenses, are summarized in the following table.
-These values were used in the derivation of the long-term expected investment rate of return assumption for the actuarial valuation as of June 30, 2018.
+These values were used in the derivation of the long-term expected investment rate of return assumption that was used in the actuarial valuation as of June 30, 2019.
+This information is subject to change every three years based on the actuarial experience study.
+The last experience study was for July 1, 2014 through June 30, 2017.
+The next experience study will be conducted in 2020.